 - Scribe another ½” circle.

-- Continue around the circle in this manner, until the 20th circle meets back up with the edge of the first.
+- Continue around the circle this way until the 20th circle meets back up with the edge of the first.

 If using a computer:

-- Open up any vector drawing program, and make two perpendicular lines on a blank page.
+- Open any vector drawing program and make two perpendicular lines on a blank page.

 - Make a 3.18” diameter circle, centered on those perpendicular lines.

-- Make a series of lines, each of which has one end on the center of the crosshairs and the other end rotated 18 degrees offset from its neighbor.
-Most vector drawing programs allow you to type the value in, providing very precise placement of those lines.
+- Make a series of lines, each with one end on the center of the crosshairs and the other end rotated 18 degrees and offset from its neighbor.
+Most vector drawing programs allow you to type the value in, providing the exact placement of those lines.

 - Make a ½” diameter circle.

-- Move that circle so that the center of it is on the intersection of the 3.18” diameter circle and any of the lines radiating out from the center.
+- Move that circle to its center at the intersection of the 3.18” diameter circle and any lines radiating from it.

-- Copy the ½” circle and move the copy so that it is centered on another intersection.
+- Copy the ½” circle and move the copy to center it on another intersection.

 - Continue this way until all 20 of the circles have been drawn.